xmarduel/pycut/README.md

 ## Why PyCut

 With <strong>PyCut</strong>, you do not need to do 3D modelling.
 SVG files (2D) are <strong>PyCut</strong> input format, and for simple milling tasks it is perfectly OK.
-Granted, SVG shapes modelling is not so straightforward as one could think, as free software lacks good SVG modelling applications.
-Infact, writing a SVG file with a text editor is sometimes the best way!
-For complex shapes (so-called SVG paths), other tools may be used (see Tutorial).
+Granted, SVG shapes (paths) definition is not so straightforward as one could think, and free software lacks good SVG paths modelling applications.
+Infact, writing a SVG file with a text editor is sometimes the best way.
+To generate complex SVG paths, other tools may be used (see Tutorial), and the results may be paste into the hand-written files.

 Before starting, please have a look at the tutorial to be sure your SVG input files follow the PyCut requirements (mostly: how to define the view box).